|The Relationship Between Spirituality and Mental Health in HIV-Positive Patients: A Cross-Sectional Study|

 |1Department of Midwifery, Student Research Committee, Faculty of Nursing and Midwifery, Tabriz University of Medical Sciences, Tabriz, Iran

-3Social determinants of Health Research Center, Tabriz University of Medical sciences, Tabriz, Iran
+3Social Determinants of Health Research Center, Tabriz University of Medical Sciences, Tabriz, Iran

 4Department of Midwifery, Faculty of Nursing andMidwifery, Tabriz University of Medical Sciences, Tabriz, Iran

 Viewed : 2047 times

 Downloaded : 1708 times.

-Keywords : HIV Seropositivity, Mental health, Spirituality
+Keywords : HIV seropositivity, Mental health, Spirituality

-|| Related Articles|
+|Full Text(PDF) | Related Articles|